orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Check the batch signature, discard on error.

 #### Add transaction to pending pool
-* Add transaction to pending transaction pool if pool is not full.
+* Add transaction to pending transaction pool if the pool is not full.
-* Associate the transaction in the pool with the batch node id (public key) as gateway.
+* Associate the transaction in the pool with the batch node id (public key) as the gateway.

 &nbsp;
 ## `GetTransactionsForOrdering` (method)

-> Proposes a set of N transaction for block building based on the block building policy (currently first come first served).
-Called by the block builder during consensus.
+> Proposes a set of N transactions for block building based on the block building policy (currently first come first served).
+The block builder calls it during consensus.

 #### Check synchronization status
-* If requested block height is in the future but `last_committed_block` is close to it `config.BLOCK_TRACKER_GRACE_DISTANCE` block the call until requested height is committed.
+* If a requested block height is in the future but `last_committed_block` is close to it `config.BLOCK_TRACKER_GRACE_DISTANCE` block the call until the requested height is committed.
 Or fail on `config.BLOCK_TRACKER_GRACE_TIMEOUT`.
-* If requested block height is in the future but `last_committed_block` is far, fail.
+* If requested block height is in the future, but `last_committed_block` is far, fail.
 * If requested block height is in the past, panic.

 #### Create proposal
-* Propose new block timestamp using node current time.
+* Propose a new block timestamp using the node's current time.
-  * If the timestamp is less or equal then the previous block timestamp, use previous block timestamp + 1 nano.
+  * If the timestamp is less or equal to the previous block's timestamp, use the previous block's timestamp + 1 nano.
 * Prepare a transactions list proposal (current policy is first come first serve).
 * If there are no pending transactions:
   * Wait up to `config.TRANSACTION_POOL_TIME_BETWEEN_EMPTY_BLOCKS` (eg. 5 sec).